marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

 Work I was involved in:
 - Migration from coupons to couponless.
 - Developed the storage solution for all free trial purchases.
+- Handled the launch of the remake and cleanup post-launch.